the-real-josh/cfd-solver-2/readme.md

     - display results

 # about cell indexing
-The cell indexing scheme in the Python mesher is made of a vector of row-containing vectors.
-The value at indeces (i,j) may be accessed by cell_data[j][i]

-The cell indexing scheme in the C++ is made of a vector of column-containing vectors, such that the value at indeces (i,j) may be accessed q[i][j]

-this will also be followed by the file naming convention

-**In both**, i is associated with x, and j is associated with y.

-The preferred notation will henceforth be a vector of column-containing vectors, because that is more intuitive.

-What I'm about to do:
- - I will make the i be associated with the axis 0 (which will be y) and j be associated with axis 1 (which will be x)
+The i be associated with the axis 0 (which will be y) and j be associated with axis 1 (which will be x)

 ## Example: 10x50 grid: